Guest speaker sessions via Zoom:

 Asynchronous, facilitator-led workshop over 3 weeks

-The last few years have proven that leadership in the workplace must adapt in order to create work cultures that live into their values and retain top talent.
-In this course, you will learn to develop whole-person, trauma-informed leadership skills to help you hire and manage staff, manage through crises with resilience planning, navigate board dynamics while advocating for your staff, and craft sound financial plans amid budget cuts.
-All of these topics will be taught with an equity lens that prioritizes radical empathy, vulnerability, and justice in your leadership practices to increase the safety of your library for everyone, including all staff and patrons.
+The last few years have proven that leadership in the workplace must adapt and create work cultures with shared values in order to attract and retain top talent.
+In this course, you will learn to develop whole-person, healing-centered leadership skills to help you assess your current leadership style and organization, plan and prepare for organizational change, and foster and maintain an inclusive work environment through wellbeing, evaluation, and accountability practices.
+All topics will be taught with an equity lens that prioritizes radical empathy, vulnerability, and justice in your leadership practices.

 This course has something for every level of leader, and will teach you how to lead up, down, and sideways.
 Whether you are an aspiring leader, a branch manager, a seasoned director, or somewhere in between, you will have the opportunity to participate in peer workshop groups to refine your skills with others in similar roles.
 Join us and learn tangible leadership practices that transform lives.